akka/akka-projection/docs/src/main/paradox/grpc-replicated-event-sourcing-transport.md

 writes, for example in different data centers or cloud provider regions.
 This makes it possible to implement patterns such as active-active and hot standby.

-Originally Akka Replicated Event Sourcing has required cross replica access to the underlying replica database which can be hard to open up for security and infra structure reasons.
+Originally, Akka Replicated Event Sourcing has required cross-replica access to the underlying replica database, which can be hard to open up for security and infrastructure reasons.

-Akka Replicated Event Sourcing over gRPC builds on @ref:[Akka Projection gRPC](grpc.md) and @extref:[Akka gRPC](akka-grpc:index.html)  to instead use gRPC as the cross replica transport for events.
+Akka Replicated Event Sourcing over gRPC builds on @ref:[Akka Projection gRPC](grpc.md) and @extref:[Akka gRPC](akka-grpc:index.html) to instead use gRPC as the cross-replica transport for events.

 @@@ warning